tentjs/tent/README.md

 ## Gotchas

 Since One is as lightweight as it is, there are a couple of gotchas that you should be aware of.
-Feel free to submit a PR if you've found a lightweight way of fixing these.
+Feel free to submit a PR, if you can't live with the workarounds 😉

 However, these are gotchas, and can easily be avoided.